 America's master of high-stakes crisis diplomacy was the bellowing, exuberant Philip Habib.
-His 1981-83 mission as Ronald Reagan's special envoy to the Middle East remains America's most important Middle East diplomatic effort since 1979.
+His 1981-83 mission as Ronald Reagan's special envoy to the Middle East remains one of America's most important Middle East diplomatic efforts since Camp David.
 The results were a mix of dramatic success and humiliating failure.

 For a generation, the inside story of Habib's mission was classified.
-Cursed Is the Peacemaker reveals what really happened behind closed doors.
-Based on newly declassified records and extensive interviews with participants, the book focuses on how Habib negotiated an end to Israel's 1982 siege of Beirut.
+One Brief Miracle reveals what really happened behind closed doors.
+Based on records declassified for this book and extensive interviews with participants, the book focuses on how Habib negotiated an end to Israel's 1982 siege of Beirut.

 The siege's architect was Israel's then-defense minister Ariel Sharon.
 While Sharon raced to conclude the siege violently, Habib raced to conclude it peacefully.
 Thwarted at every turn and risking his life to fight impossible odds, Habib pulled off what George Shultz calls a miracle.